chrisgrieser/alfred-reminders-today/README.md

 	  start of end.
 For example, `buy milk!!` or `!!buy milk` will result in a reminder title `buy milk` with a medium priority (`!` = low, `!!` = medium, `!!!` = high).
-	+ You can use alternative keywords for different due dates of new reminders:
+	+ You can use alternative keywords to create new reminders with other due
+	  dates:
-		* `qn`: no due date
+		* `qn` no due date
 		* `q1` tomorrow
 		* `q2` in two days
 		* `qm` next Monday